tushar-c/tushar-c.github.io/_posts/2018-7-15-Going-Further-:-Classification-with-Logistic-Regression.md

 ![surface]({{site.baseurl}}/images/convex.png)

-Here, we take an *iterative approach*, in which we do not solve the whole problem in *"one shot "*  like we did with plain linear regression, but rather we solve the problem in a finite number of steps.
+Here, we take an *iterative approach*, in which we do not solve the whole problem in *"one shot" *  like we did with plain linear regression, but rather we solve the problem in a finite number of steps.
 The approach we use is called the *Newton-Raphson Method*.
 It has the simple but powerful formulation:

 $$w^{new} = w^{old} - {H}^{-1}\nabla E(w)$$